 - Appendix A, Setting Up a Healthy Work Environment, contains guidelines to help you use your computer productively and safely.
-This appendix also instructs you on how to set up and use your computer to reduce your risk of developing nerve, muscle, or tendon disorders. - Appendix B, Specifications and Environment, provides system specifications and environment recommendations. - Appendix C, Modem Commands, Codes, and Registers, lists commands, registers and for network communication use via the optional internal modem or a PC card modem.
+This appendix also instructs you on how to set up and use your computer to reduce your risk of developing nerve, muscle, or tendon disorders. - Appendix B, Specifications and Environment, provides system specifications and environment recommendations. - Appendix C, Modem Commands, Registers, and Codes, lists commands, registers and return codes for network communication use via the internal modem (or an optional PC card modem).